fxpar/Classification/README.md

 # Classification
-Educational classification game activity project. (no right / wrong)
+Educational classification game activity project. (no right / wrong) Proof of concept for a possible future H5P activity.
+*(Check the technicals below for details)*

 ## Purpose
 Before learning theories, student need to get accustomed with the material.